-Many growing small to medium-sized businesses struggle to catch up when it comes to finding the right software that has all the functionality they need, plus additional tools to help the business continue to grow.
-If you’re moving from an introductory system such as QuickBooks, you may be a little confused when searching for the next type of software for your company because an accounting solution won't provide the tools necessary to manage inventory, order processing and more.
+Many growing small to medium-size businesses struggle to catch up when it comes to finding the right software that has all the functionality they need, plus additional tools to help the business continue to grow.
+If you’re moving from an introductory system such as QuickBooks, you may be a little confused when searching for the next type of software for your company because an accounting solution won't provide the tools necessary to manage inventory, warehouse management, order processing, online sales and more.
 If you’re looking for an all-in-one solution that will be able to manage many different aspects of your business, you are looking for an ERP or Enterprise Resource Planning Software.
 During your preliminary research, you have probably come across the term cloud-based quite a few times.
 In previous posts, we touch a lot on what cloud-based software is and why it’s beneficial, but the terminology can often get confused with web-based software.
-Web-based software is only slightly different than a cloud-based solution but It’s important to understand the differences so you can make the right decision for your business.
+Web-based software is only slightly different than a cloud-based solution but it’s important to understand the differences so you can make the right decision for your business.

 Web-Based ERP Software

 Simply put, the main difference between web-based software and cloud-based software is how it is accessed.
 Web-based software is accessed via an internet browser anywhere, anytime.
 You simply go to a web-browser, type in a URL and then you're able to log into your web-based software on any device that has a reliable Wi-Fi connection such as a smartphone, tablet or laptop.
 All web-based software will have different options when purchasing but often you can choose which modules you want to use and is thus sold using a traditional software licensing model which is a one-time payment for a specific period of time (per named user or per module).

 Data: With web-based ERP, your data is stored either at your business and is the responsibility of your IT department or it can be stored on the vendors’ servers in third-party data centers.